Illustrations by Ben Thomson

 "At a certain point it begins to feel like you're leading two different lives; you come to identify more with your imaginary life and self.
 At times it leaves you frustrated and feeling helpless, which makes you want to escape from reality even more."

 The idealized self is near-impossible to resist for MDers.
 William, also from New Zealand, has dabbled in music and self-publishing—"but I spent so much of my time imagining success, rather than working towards it."

 The 43-year-old regularly plays concerts, gives lectures, and rubs shoulders with celebrities.
-As he dreams, his movements mimic the scenario: If he's giving a lecture, he'll gesticulate to the audience.
-If he's performing at a show, he'll shift about as though he is on stage.
-Beforehand, he'll even get stage fright.
+As he dreams, his movements mimic the scenario: If he's giving a lecture, he'll gesticulate.
+If he's performing at a show, he'll shift about as though on stage.
+He'll even get stage fright beforehand.

 It's a far cry from a life of unemployment, waiting at home every day for his wife to return from work.

 "MD is similar to knowing you're watching porn," he says.
 "You wouldn't admit it, and you'd be better off spending your time in other ways, but you still do it.
-I'd like to scale it back at least so I can spend more time actually doing things with my life, but I don't know what people do with their minds instead of using them to dream all the time."
+I'd like to scale it back, but I don't know what people do with their minds instead of using them to dream all the time."